QUICK ANSWER

 | Final confirmation | Decide whether to sit, reschedule, or add study time | Use score bands and topic floors |

-For a 14-day plan, take one full exam around Day 11 and a second around Day 13.
+For a 14-day plan, take one full exam around day 11 and a second around day 13 if you have the energy and enough fresh questions.

-If your exam is tomorrow and you have never taken a full timed test, take a shorter 50-question timed set instead.
-At that point, protecting sleep and confidence may matter more than forcing a full simulation too late.
+If your exam is tomorrow and you have not taken a timed test, take a shorter 25- or 50-question timed set instead.
+At that point, protecting sleep and confidence matters more than forcing a late full simulation.

 Use this setup: